 Blue ceramics adorn the walls, and if you get there in the afternoon you’ll catch the sun beams coming through the window.

 Also known as Shah Mosque, Imam mosque is absolutely breathtaking with it’s turquoise and blue ceramics.

 It is a masterpiece of Persian architecture from the Islamic era and is recognised as a UNESCO World Heritage Site.

 Both from the exterior and once you are inside, the detail here is incredible stunning.

 Looking for more information?

 Whilst Iran is an incredible country to travel around, you need to be prepared before you visit.
-Click to find out the 10 things you need to know before you visit Iran!
+Click to find out these things you need to know before you visit Iran!